PyPSA/PyPSA/doc/optimal_power_flow.rst

 global_constraint.{type, carrier_attribute, sense, constant}

-Note that for lines and transformers you MUST make sure that :math:`x` is non-zero, otherwise the bus admittance matrix will be singular.
+.. note:: Note that for lines and transformers you MUST make sure that :math:`x` is non-zero, otherwise the bus admittance matrix will be singular.

 Outputs
 -------